-Blockchain is “a technology that enables people who don’t know each other to trust a shared record of events,” according to Bank of England.
-Let’s take a look at the essential aspects of the technology.
+Blockchain is “a technology that enables people who don’t know each other to trust a shared record of events,” according to the Bank of England.
+Let’s take a look at the essential aspects of emerging technology.

-Essentially, Blockchain is a digitally distributed ledger or database of records, transactions, or executed events, shared across the participating parties.
+Essentially, blockchain technology is a digitally distributed ledger or database of records, transactions, or executed events, shared across participating parties.
 A consensus of participants in the system timestamps and verifies each transaction in this system.

-The technology follows the distributed transaction verification method that promotes data integrity and transparency.
-This concept dubs it as an enabler of “trustless trust.”
+Further, the technology follows the distributed transaction verification method that promotes data integrity and transparency.
+This concept dubs it an enabler of “trustless trust.”
 It means that parties in a network without trusting each other can participate in exchanges of value with absolute assurance.

-Additionally, we can program Blockchain with embedded instructions like if-else and if-then statements for executing actions when parties in a transaction meet certain.
-These instructions are essentially programmed smart contracts solutions.
-A smart contract solution can link any information in a blockchain to consequences like transfer penalty fees when parties fail to meet agreed terms.
+Additionally, we can program blockchain with embedded instructions like if-else and if-then statements for executing actions when parties in a transaction meet certain.
+These instructions are essentially programmed smart contract solutions.
+A smart contract solution links any information in a blockchain to consequences like transfer penalty fees when parties fail to meet agreed terms.

-Implementation of blockchain solutions in the supply chain can facilitate participants to securely record and share various details like price, date, location, quality, certification, and other relevant information using a single system.
-The availability of this information within a unified platform powered by blockchain establishes the traceability of material supply chain, reduce losses from counterfeiting and gray market, enhances visibility and compliance of outsourced contract manufacturing, and significantly boost an organization’s, regardless of the industry, position as a leader in responsible supply chain management.
+Developing supply chain solutions on blockchain can facilitate participants to securely record and share various details like price, date, location, quality, certification, and other relevant information using a single, unified system.
+The availability of this information within a unified platform powered by blockchain establishes the characteristics of the supply chain

 Blockchain solutions can enable stakeholders to increase transparency, as well as reduce cost and risk across the management of the supply chain.

 With blockchain, it is possible to digitize physical assets and create a decentralized, immutable record of all transactions.
 Further, it enables supply chain management with enhanced end-to-end transparency and accurate tracking of every transaction and asset in the network.
-Additionally, with IoT and RFID, it enables tracking of the asset from production to delivery to an end-user while providing access to product history and transparency.
-This promotes more visibility and transparency to both businesses and consumers into the products they consume.
+Additionally, the combination of IoT and RFID enables the tracking of assets from production to delivery to an end-user while providing access to product history and transparency.
+It promotes enhanced visibility and transparency for both businesses and consumers.

-Blockchain’s transparency can also alleviate fraud for high-value goods like diamonds and pharmaceutical drugs.
-It can enable stakeholders to assess how ingredients and manufactured goods pass through each subcontractor.
+Blockchain’s transparency can also alleviate fraud of high-value goods like diamonds and pharmaceutical drugs.
+It enables stakeholders to assess how ingredients and manufactured goods pass through each subcontractor.
 It reduces or eliminates the impact of counterfeit products.
 As a result, it reduces profit losses from counterfeiting and gray market trading, as well as establishes confidence across end-market users.